bar-assistant/docs/docs/setup/source-install.md

 Bar Assistant is made with [Laravel](https://laravel.com), you can check out [default laravel requirements here](https://laravel.com/docs/deployment).
 A few extra prerequisites are:

 - You have `git` installed
-- You have installed PHP >= 8.3 with the following extensions:
+- You have installed PHP >= 8.4 with the following extensions:
     - ffi
     - opcache
     - redis
     - zip
     - sqlite
     - bcmath
+    - intl
+- You have the `libvips42` system package installed (required for image processing via the `jcupitt/vips` FFI bindings).
+Without it, image uploads will fail silently or crash.
+- Your `php.ini` has the following settings (required by the libvips FFI bindings):
+    - `ffi.enable=true`
-    - int
+    - `zend.max_allowed_stack_size=-1`
 - You have [Composer](https://getcomposer.org) installed
 - You have `sqlite3` installed
 - You have meilisearch running somewhere.